openstack-archive/fuel-docs/pages/user-guide/stop_reset/0500-reset-environment.rst

    (see :ref:`Stop_Deployment`)

-Any of these three possibilities causes the "Reset" button in the "Actions" tab to become unlocked:
+Any of these three possibilities causes the "Reset" button on the Dashboard to become unlocked:

 .. image:: /_images/reset_environment_button.png
   :align: center